laurenflynn/BST260Project/README.md

 #### Data
 - GlobalMortalityData2014.csv: Global country-specific mortality due to eating disorders in 2014; based on [data published by the WHO](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.who.int%2Fhealthinfo%2Fglobal_burden_disease%2FGHE_Deaths_2012_country.xls%3Fua%3D1&wdOrigin=BROWSELINK)
 - masterDF.Rda: R data object containing combined NHANES data for 2007 - 2018; required for all data analyses using NHANES data.
-The data was originally accessed through the [CDC website for the NHANES survey](https://www.cdc.gov/nchs/nhanes/about_nhanes.htm).
+The data was originally accessed through the [CDC website for NHANES](https://www.cdc.gov/nchs/nhanes/about_nhanes.htm).

 #### ShinyApp
 - app.R: code for the Shiny app.
 In order to download this app, please download the data file filtered_for_shiny.Rda.
 The app is also available online at https://laurenflynn.shinyapps.io/project/